ropaolle/artdatabanken/README.md

 ## TODO

-county "Uppland"
-date 39948
-family "Kråkfåglar"
-id 0
-image "image067.jpg"
-kingdom "Fåglar"
-order "Tättingar"
-place "Råstasjön"
-speices "Skata"
-speices_latin "Pica pica"

 - [ ] Sida med filter som visar alla bilder.
 - [ ] Thumbnails
-- [ ] Sida med filter som visar alla poster.
+- [ ] Lägg till mer data
 - [ ] Delete image or record and make sure assosiated files also is deleted.
 Delet images that does not exist in db.
 - [ ] Security for files and db
+- [x] Sida med filter som visar alla poster.
 - [x] Refactor upload to use async/await insted of callbacks
 - [x] Image corp library